By Roy Stevenson

 Should we write free content for travel blogs and websites?

 Some freelance writers are adamant that we should never write anything unless we're paid.
 After all, we don’t call a dentist, a plumber or a computer technician and expect them to provide their services free of charge.
-Why should writers do that?
-Fair point.
+So, why should travel writers do that?

-But that’s where it becomes a gray area for travel writers.
+This is a gray area for travel writers.
 It’s gray because we can use our print and blog assignments to request complimentary travel perks.
-This can open up opportunities to travel to exotic destinations around the world.
+And, this can open up travel opportunities to exotic destinations around the world.

 Veteran travel writers regularly use assignments with travel magazines, websites, and blogs as collateral for comps.
-In exchange for an article or blog, it’s possible to have our airfare covered, score complimentary accommodations, experience gastronomic pleasures, entry to tourist attractions, and more.
+In exchange for an article or blog, it’s possible to have our airfare covered, score complimentary accommodations, meals in restaurants, entry to tourist attractions, free travel guides and more.

-A travel writing couple that I’m coaching was approached by a cruise magazine to write free content for their high traffic website.
+A travel writing couple that I coached was approached by a cruise magazine to write free content for their high traffic website.
 Their blogs could be about cruises - or about any destination they wanted to write about.
 The editor of the blog was willing to provide them with a letter of assignment for any destination that interested them.

 But there was a catch.
 They wouldn’t be paid for their work.

-There were a number of advantages for writing free content it they approached it professionally and strategically.
+There were a number of advantages for writing free content if they approached it professionally and strategically.
 Here are my thoughts:

 In contemporary travel writing, blogging for a magazine’s website is similar to having front-of-book articles published in the print magazine.
 In this case, well-written blogs could lead to paying print assignments.